YosysHQ/nextpnr/README.md

  - To run the CLI binary, just run `./nextpnr-ice40` (you should see command line help)
  - To start the UI, run `./nextpnr-ice40 --gui`
  - The Python module is called `nextpnrpy_ice40.so`.
 To test it, run `PYTHONPATH=. python3 python/python_mod_test.py`
+ - Run `yosys blinky.ys` in `ice40/` to synthesise the blinky design and produce `blinky.json`.
+ - To place-and-route the blinky using nextpnr, run `./nextpnr-ice40 --hx1k --json ice40/blinky.json --asc blinky.asc`

 Notes
 -------